 So what can you do?
 Educate yourself on both personal care products and your food.
 Learn what to look for in ingredients listings that you want to avoid, and learn what to look out for in personal care products.
 Most importantly, don’t trust your nose, because your nose doesn’t really know.
 How easily fooled it can be.

-And if you come by my display table, and don’t get a whiff of something delicious, it’s because my products are pure and safe, with no added synthetic ingredients.
+And if you come by my display table, and don’t get a whiff of something delicious, it’s because my products are pure and safe, with no added synthetic ingredients, no perfumes (aka phalates), and most importantly, we disclose everything that goes into our products.
+Because I want to know what’s in it, and you have a right to know what’s in it.

 1 Wang Z, Qu Y, Dong S, et al. Honey Bees Modulate Their Olfactory Learning in the Presence of Hornet Predators and Alarm Component.
 PLoS ONE.
 2016;11(2):e0150399.